 Copyright© 2018, This page may be shared, however no text may be edited or reproduced without written permission

-The main reason I was #2 out of thousands in the industry was because instead of turning down clients with flawed credit, I showed them how to fix their credit so they could come back to me in 3 months, and they did!
+My secret of why I consistently ranked #2 out of thousands in the industry was because instead of turning down clients with flawed credit, I showed them how to fix their credit so they could come back to me in 3 months, and they did!

 Credit Building Shortcut